American Marten

 Martes americana

 Meet the forest's most acrobatic hunter.
-With its luxurious fur and bright orange bib, the American Marten is a prized sight for any backyard explorer with a camera in the woods.
+With its bright orange bib and boundless energy, the American Marten is a rare and rewarding sight for any backyard explorer.

 0 Sightings